Luke883i/RLA-ECNN/README.md

 ```text
 bounded material -> observer structure -> typed artefacts -> validation state -> proof / witness / review / governance
 ```
-This is **not a coding repository**.
-ROA is a **PDF-born theoretical corpus** injected into GitHub as an epistemic container for governed, inspectable, agent-readable knowledge.

-The root layout is intentionally minimal: PDF entrypoints, PDF folders, this `README.md`, and technical dot entries.
-All non-PDF operational infrastructure lives in `Operation/`.

 The corpus is programmatic and criticisable.
 It does **not** claim completed mathematical proof, empirical validation, production readiness, legal certification, or artificial consciousness.
 Its aim is narrower: to make AI-assisted work horizon-relative, falsifiable, debt-aware, reification-aware, and governable.

 ### Suggested reading pathways: